 You can click on each image to open a full-size version if you’d like a closer look.

 Sigma 105mm f/2.8 EX DG OS HSM Macro Lens Sample Images

-The Sigma 105mm f/2.8 EX DG OS HSM Macro Lens is available with Nikon and Canon mounts–you can find them at B&H Photo.
-At the time of writing, they’re offering a $400 instant savings (down to $569), which is an excellent deal.
+The Sigma 105mm f/2.8 EX DG OS HSM Macro Lens is available with Nikon F and Canon EF1—you can find them at B&H Photo, Adorama, and Amazon.

 There is a very similar model, the Sigma 105mm f/2.8 DG DN Macro Art Lens, that is available in Sony E and Leica L mounts. ↩